bimaguava/8-log/source/_posts/code/git-mergetool-merge-conflict-file.md

 tags:
 - repair
 keywords: []
 ---

+The problem is..

-I was forked and make changes to this theme
+when forked and make changes to the project

 and I will push...